 Following are the main features of a Gantt chart offered by Birdview PSA:

 The charts are easily printable

 The process can be broken down into months, weeks and smaller units

 Task name, start date, end date, duration and progress are shown in percentages

 Responsibles can be tagged for each task

-Gantt charts in project management are all about planning.
+Gantt charts in online project management are all about planning.
 Following are the main stages of planning and completing a project using a Gantt chart: